-is imperative.
-The CCEE team developed the following activity to allow teams to begin to develop trust and understand each of their whys.
-The activity began with a quick write where participants were asked to answer the following questions: · How close are you in realizing your purpose with The team then watched a video called: "Be the Change You Want to See in the World."
+The team then watched a video called: "Be the Change You Want to See in the World."
 You can find this video on YouTube, linked below.
 It depicts a major problem in a city where a big tree has fallen in the middle of the road.
 While most of the people just looked at the tree, a young boy decides he would try to move the tree.
 It was then others began to realize they can impact this problem if they all helped.

-After the video the teams were asked: What helped this group to accomplish a seemingly impossible task?
+After the video the teams were asked:

+What helped this group to accomplish a seemingly impossible task?

-The teams then went through the Sideline Protocol After 3 minutes, the first person in Row A will move to the end The protocol was developed with three discussion prompts: of Row A.
+The teams then went through the Sideline Protocol.
+The protocol was developed with three discussion prompts:

-- When it comes to your district or school improvement..
-What is your tree? - How do you engage others in moving the tree? - How does this video relate your moral purpose?
+- When it comes to your district or school improvement...
+What is your tree? - How do you engage others in moving the tree? - · How does this video relate your moral purpose?